Annibor/EarthEcho-Studios/README.md

 ![Footer Tablet](docs/screenshots/footer-tablet.png)
 ![Footer Mobile](docs/screenshots/footer-mobile.png)

-- **Hero**: A visuallu appealing introduction featuring a picture of Sophie and brief overwies of the websites content and a brief introduction of Sophie.
+- **Hero**: A visually appealing introduction featuring a picture of Sophie and brief overwies of the websites content and a brief introduction of Sophie.

 ![Hero](docs/screenshots/home-page-tablet-1.png)